svrxjs/svrx-docs/en/contribute/plugin.md

 - `resource.content` \[String]: resource content
 - `resource.filename` \[String]: the path of resource file, must be a absolute path

-> content has a higher priority than filename, so you can take one of them.
+> Content has a higher priority than filename, so you can take one of them.

 #### - `injector.replace(pattern, replacement)`